Where Should I Live in Los Angeles?

 Ideally, you want to live close to work.
 But so many of us never know where we will be working, especially when you’re brand new to LA and don’t have a job yet.

-In that case, you can pick a neighborhood based on what is a good fit for you and your lifestyle, and/or where your friends live.
+In that case, you can pick a neighborhood based on what is a good fit for you and your lifestyle, and/or where your friends live (if you know anyone in LA when you move here…I knew practically no one so that didn’t factor into me choosing a neighborhood).
 With LA being so spread out, you may never see friends who live in a neighborhood that is “far” from you (I call it "LA far" because "far" has a different meaning in Los Angeles!).
 People rarely leave their bubbles, just because it can take forever to get places outside of those bubbles.

 I know it can be super overwhelming to pick a neighborhood in a new city where you hardly know anything or anyone.
 So I’m going to break down the major neighborhoods for you here.